Note: As of March 9, 2023, we are no longer accepting new applications for this yearās internship …

 - Didactic sessions are organized around strategies for working with traditional and social media; using local cable access TV or radio for education and advocacy; and organizing peers/developing SNaHP chapters.

-- Interns are encouraged to develop an outreach/education plan directed at medical students and other health professions students.
+- Interns are encouraged to develop an outreach/education plan directed at fellow medical students and other health professions students.

 - Interns are responsible for completing two projects during the internship.
 Preceptors must approve the project choice, and must approve whether they work with partners or a small group, if requested.

-- The second project is a āSingle Payer 101ā presentation intended for an audience of the internās choice (e.g. peers, religious congregations, business associations, the general public, etc.).
-The intern presents to preceptors and other interns in the fourth or last week of the internship, and again to their preferred audience in the fall.
-Alternative projects may be considered, especially if a PNHP member already gives a SP 101 talk at your school, or another intern from your school is giving that SP 101 talk.
+- The second project is a “Single Payer 101” presentation intended for an audience of the intern’s choice (e.g. peers, religious congregations, business associations, the general public, etc.).
+Each intern will give their presentation to preceptors and other interns in the fourth or last week of the internship, and again to their preferred audience in the fall.
+Alternative projects may be considered, especially if a PNHP member already gives a SP 101 talk at the intern’s school, or another intern from the same school is giving that SP 101 talk.

 REQUIREMENTS:

-This is a full-time program, with interns accountable to the program Monday through Friday from 9:00 a.m.
-ET to 5:00 p.m.
-ET.Ā Occasionally, a speaker may only be available at 7:30 a.m.
-ET, or may not be able to meet until after 5:00 p.m.
-ET, but scheduled videoconference time is generally 4 to 6 hours per workday.
 Interns should think of the program as being as rigorous as a graduate program, with reading and projects that may require working evenings or weekends, but any weekend events would be optional.
 As with a graduate-level seminar, attendance includes active participation in discussions.

 The skills listed in the application are not prerequisites for this internship.
 They are asked merely to have an idea of where our interns are starting from, which interns might be of help to each other, and which skill instruction may be desired in our curriculum.